 You may need to do this every day or after two days before you wear the watch.

 Automatic watches or self-winding watches are considered the second type of mechanical movement.
-Automatic watches developed from the manual watch.
+Automatic watches developed from manual watches.

 The automatic watches tell time from the energy of the mainspring.
 These watches automatically use a rotor to wind the mainspring.
 The rotor is a circular disc that wound up the spring.